Bill Butler (cinematographer)

-Wilmer C. Butler ASC (born April 7, 1921) is an American former cinematographer.
-He is known for his work on The Conversation (1974), Jaws (1975), and three Rocky sequels.
+Wilmer Cable Butler (April 7, 1921 – April 5, 2023) was an American cinematographer who was known for his work on The Conversation (1974), Jaws (1975), and three Rocky sequels.
 Butler also completed One Flew Over the Cuckoo's Nest (1975) after Haskell Wexler was fired from the production, and was subsequently nominated for an Academy Award for Best Cinematography.

 Early life and education

-Wilmer C. Butler was born on April 7, 1921, in Cripple Creek, Colorado.
+Wilmer Cable Butler was born on April 7, 1921, in Cripple Creek, Colorado.
 Butler spent the first five years of his life living in a log cabin on a homestead in Colorado, where his parents were farmers.
 He moved with his parents to Henry County when he was 5 years old and raised in Mount Pleasant, Iowa, a small college town.
 He graduated from Mount Pleasant High School in 1940.

-He graduated with a degree in engineering from the University of Iowa.